Find food that fits your pet’s needs

 IMPORTANT: Some symptoms of food sensitivities or food intolerances are similar to those of other serious conditions, so consult your veterinarian if you notice any of these signs.

 The importance of nutrition

-Dietary elimination trials - removing the ingredient from the food your cat eats is the most practical and accurate method of diagnosing food allergies in cats.
-The food your cat eats should be balanced and contain as few ingredients and additives as possible.
-Be mindful to remove access to all other cat food, table food, treats, snacks and chew toys while you are isolating the allergen.
+Food sensitivities or food intolerances may last a lifetime.
+The main goal in managing sensitivities or adverse reactions to food is to find and avoid the food ingredient responsible for causing the problem.
+Dietary elimination trials --- removing the ingredient from the food your cat eats --- are the most practical and accurate methods of diagnosing food sensitivities in cats.
+Be mindful to remove access to all other cat food, table food, treats, snacks and chew toys while you are isolating the cause of the problem.

-Food Allergy Questions to Ask Your Veterinarian:
+Food Sensitivity Questions to Ask Your Veterinarian

 - How quickly should I expect to see signs of improvement in my cat’s condition?

 - Can you provide me with written instructions or a handout on food sensitivities for my cat?

 - What is the best way (email/phone) to reach you or your hospital if I have questions?